 The biggest success factor in a lead program is the ability to quickly connect and close with a prospect.
 While most agents are quick to connect, it’s more challenging to close.
 That’s why following up is such an important step.
-We will examine an infographic in which contactability explains this approach.

 Having a hot hand on the phones will give you a leg up when competing to contact a lead first.
 Calling within five minutes increases your chances of contact by 500 percent!

 That first five minutes is a critical time for the consumer intent to purchase.
 Consumers submitting high-intent actions such as a quote request are seeking instant gratification.
 After about 30 minutes, consumer intent nearly disappears and decreases your odds of contact by 100 times.
 The prospect either loses motivation to buy, or buys from an agent who contacts him sooner.

 Expecting consumers to buy a policy right then and there is often unrealistic.
 In the digital age, consumers educate themselves by gathering information from various sources.
 Their process includes:

 - Learning about price, coverage, and the agents themselves

 - Doing research on the internet